Morgan Freeman Converted His Mississippi Farm Into A Honeybee Sanctuary

 “Someone did major damage to a BCBA Bee Yard in Alvin last night.
 It’s bad enough to think in today’s world this would happen but dumping them over and then setting fire to them is beyond comprehension.”

 More than 20 hives were destroyed, and it seems to be part of a pattern of beehive vandalism, which baffles the beekeepers and environmentalists.
-Hive vandalism has been documented in California, Iowa and now Texas, and authorities are noting that in most of the cases, the mostly young men have been charged with felonies, including Criminal Mischief, Agricultural and Animal Facilities Offenses and Burglary.
+Hive vandalism has been documented in California, Iowa and now Texas, and authorities are noting that in most of the cases, the mostly young men have been charged with felonies, including Criminal Mischief, Agricultural and Animal Facilities Offenses, and Burglary.

 In this case, arson is also a possible charge on the table, and an award is being offered in connection to any information which leads to an arrest and conviction.